sangyun884/Face2Webtoon/README.md

 |2|man_glasses|17->49|
 |3|woman_glasses|15->38|

 Even after I collected more data for group 2 and 3, there are severe imbalances between groups.
-As a result, model failed to translate to spare groups, for example, group 2 and 3.
+As a result, model failed to translate to sparse groups, for example, group 2 and 3.